 - Benefit Period

-Policies that pay benefits for a longer period of time cost more.
+Policies that pay disability benefits for a longer period of time cost more.
 For example, a policy with a lifetime benefit period will be more expensive than a policy with a 2-year benefit period.

 Who Needs Disability Insurance?

-Why do you need disability insurance?
+Why do you require disability insurance?
 Because the risk of suffering a disability is far greater than you may think.
 And for most people — perhaps, you as well — taking time off work can have serious financial implications.